Learn something new every day More Info... by email

 Since all spiders have the ability to bite, many people mistakenly assume any spider can bite them.
 However, most spiders’ fangs either too small or too delicate to break human skin.
 There are some exceptions, thus making spider bites a potential cause for concern.

-Spider bites can occur from contact with numerous species and in many cases are classified as dry bites, or a bite when the spider is merely being defensive and injects no venom.
-Most spider bites are not harmful to humans and typical reactions are similar to other insect bites, including a small red or swollen bump accompanied by irritation or itching.
-Many people do not feel a spider bite and may not even notice a reaction.
+Bites can occur from contact with numerous species and in many cases are classified as dry bites, or a bite when the spider is merely being defensive and injects no venom.
+Most bites are not harmful to humans and typical reactions are similar to other insect bites, including a small red or swollen bump accompanied by irritation or itching.
+Many people do not feel the bite and may not even notice a reaction.
 In rare cases, people may experience a more severe allergic reaction to a spider bite.

 While the majority of spider bites are not harmful to humans, there are a few spiders throughout the world whose bites are considered dangerous.
 These spiders include the black widow, the recluse, the Brazilian wandering spider, funnel web spider, certain species of tarantulas, and sand spiders indigenous to parts of Africa.
 Those spiders with neurotoxic venom, including the widow, funnel-web, and wandering spiders are considered to pose the greatest threat, though there have been deaths reported with spiders containing both neurotoxic and necrotic venom.